 This general interactive map provides access to almost all available map data.
 This includes parcels and property information, addresses, land use and zoning, public safety, and aerial photography spanning six decades.
 Additionally, a set of analytic tools are available.
-These tools allow data searching and Identifying, measure distances and areas, generate elevation profiles, and more.
+These tools allow searching and identifying data, measuring distances and areas, generating elevation profiles, and more.

 Visiting downtown Auburn for business or pleasure requires knowing where to park.
 This map highlights all municipal parking spaces and shows availability in real-time for our "smart lots".
 Want a hard copy?
 We can provide that too.